Trevor Lawrence Player Prop Bets for NFL Week 17 | Jacksonville vs. New England 1/2/2022

 Matchup vs. New England

-- The Patriots have the NFL's third-ranked pass defense this season, giving up 209.0 yards per game through the air.
+- This week Lawrence will face the NFL's third-ranked pass defense (209.0 yards allowed per game).

+- At 1.3 passing TDs allowed per game, the Patriots defense is ranked fourth in the NFL.

 Recent Performances

-- He also ran the ball six times for 37 yards, averaging 6.2 yards per carry on the ground.
+- Lawrence tacked on six carries for 37 yards, averaging 6.2 yards per attempt in the running game.

 Lawrence's Jacksonville Teammates